AndrewWestberg/jormanager/README.md

         $ sudo systemctl enable jormanager.service

+## Status Monitoring Setup

+1. Edit `application.properties` and set `jormanager.admin.username` to `admin` or whatever username you want.

+2. Run the following command to enter a password

+        $ java -jar jormanager.jar passwd
+        Enter Admin Password:

+        Encoded Password: $argon2id$v=19$m=4096,t=3,p=1$+sa5GPGEB1DS7NusoYugEA$tyttmQSehVY8rPkV7TfZ10eMNiMG8UiZeNJRwTpS6/g

+3. Run the following command to make sure you entered the password correctly.

+        $ java -jar jormanager.jar passwdtest '$argon2id$v=19$m=4096,t=3,p=1$+sa5GPGEB1DS7NusoYugEA$tyttmQSehVY8rPkV7TfZ10eMNiMG8UiZeNJRwTpS6/g'
+        Enter Admin Password:

+        Password Matches: true

+4. Copy the Encoded Password into `jormanager.admin.password` of `application.properties`.

+5. Repeat steps 2 and 3 for `jormanager.jwt.secret`.
+Note, you will need to prepend `{argon2}` to the hashed value.
+You do not need to remember this password.
+It's used internally to generate the JWT login token.

+6. Start jormanager and navigate in a browser to `http://localhost:8080/status/index.html`.
+The port may be different if you have modified `server.port` in `application.properties`

+7. Login with your admin user and password (_not the jwt.secret_).
+The browser will communicate with JorManager via websockets and you should get live updates to this status page.

 ## Support

 If you need support, the Beta test group meets on this telegram channel -> https://t.me/jormanager